SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

     - Except for two overlapping reads
     - And except for things that we can prove are safe

-Exclusive Access for In-Out Paramaters
+Exclusive Access for In-Out Parameters
 --------------------------------------

 A function has write access